StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 This article introduces the alarm items that need attention and their handling methods from multiple dimensions such as business continuity, cluster availability, and machines.

-The following $job_name needs to be replaced with the corresponding job name in the prometheus configuration, and $fe_leader needs to be replaced with the corresponding ip of the leader fe.
+The following  `$job_name` needs to be replaced with the corresponding job name in the prometheus configuration, and `$fe_leader` needs to be replaced with the corresponding IP of the leader FE.

 ## Service pending alarm